-Note that simply publishing the new option as an Internet Draft does not automatically bring the option to the attention of the IESG.
-The author of the new option must explicitly forward a request for action on the new option to the DHC WG or the IESG.
+Note that simply publishing the new option or message type as an Internet Draft does not automatically bring the option to the attention of the IESG.
+The author of the new option or message type must explicitly forward a request for action on the new option to the DHC WG or the IESG.

-- 4. The specification of the new option is reviewed by the IESG.
+- 4. The specification of the new option or message type is reviewed by the IESG.
 The specification is reviewed by the DHC WG (if it exists) or by the IETF.
-If the option is accepted for inclusion in the DHCP specification, the specification of the option is published as an RFC.
+If the option or message type is accepted for inclusion in the DHCP specification, the specification of the option or message type is published as an RFC.
 It may be published as either a standards-track or a non-standards-track RFC. - 5.
-At the time of publication as an RFC, IANA assigns a DHCP option number to the new option.
+At the time of publication as an RFC, IANA assigns a DHCP option code or message type code to the new option or message type.